Adam Gee (referee)

 Adam Gee is an Australian rugby league referee.
+He officiates in the National Rugby League.

 Referee career

 Gee began refereeing in the Canterbury-Bankstown District when he was fourteen.
 He secured his first A grade appointment in 2004 and controlled two successive A grade Grand Finals in 2004 and 2005.
 He was graded by the NSWRL Referees Association in 2007.

-Gee controlled his first National Rugby League match in 2011 and was established as a regular first grade referee by 2014.
+Gee refereed his first National Rugby League match in 2011 and was established as a regular first grade referee by 2014.

 He was announced as one of the match officials at the 2017 Rugby League World Cup, and controlled a match between Papua New Guinea and the United States.
 He controlled the final of the 2017 Women's Rugby League World Cup.